PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 18:08:19
+Last updated: 2024-04-02 18:08:52
-Random Quote: Be slow of tongue and quick of eye. - Miguel de Cervantes
+Random Quote: Sincerity is the way of Heaven.
+The attainment of sincerity is the way of men. - Confucius